 Two former electrical engineers who taught electronics at the local Vo-Tech in the evenings find themselves in adjacent classrooms with a shared passion for HAM radios.
 Eager to be in business, they embark on the journey of opening a small electronics design and repair shop in Andy's mother's basement.
 With a meager budget of $20 for business cards, they set off on their entrepreneurial endeavor.

 In order to secure funding for their innovative venture, they specialize in repairing various electronic devices such as record players, clock radios, and other small gadgets.
 This allows them to gather the necessary capital to develop a range of cutting-edge HAM products.

 Among their remarkable offerings are the PADDLE Model 11A, priced attractively at just $11.95, and the CW Transmitter Model 50, available for only $49.94.
 These exceptional creations will be showcased and sold exclusively at the renowned annual Dayton "HAMFEST."

-Matric begins designing and producing solid-state logic control systems and radio controlled multiplex systems for underground purposes.
+Matric enters the industrial products market when they begin to design and produce solid-state logic control systems and radio-controlled multiplex systems for underground mining equipment.